Reds vs. Giants Player Props Betting Odds

-LaMonte Wade Jr and Spencer Steer are two of the top players with prop bets available when the San Francisco Giants and the Cincinnati Reds play at Great American Ball Park on Monday (first pitch at 7:10 PM ET).
+Player prop betting options for LaMonte Wade Jr, Jonathan India and others are available in the San Francisco Giants-Cincinnati Reds matchup at Great American Ball Park on Wednesday, starting at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!